Southport Sharks - A Proud History

 With AFLQ Premierships in 2005 (coach Norm Dare) & 2006, 2008 (coach Craig Crowley) and the recent round of renovations, this Gold Coast icon has moved into another exciting era of an already successful timeline.
 With a host of new facilities including a new sports bar, extended food court, liquor and retail outlet, children’s facility, an impressive new Cabana Bar & Lounge, as well as a new grand reception and foyer, Queensland’s largest AFL Club has it all.

-In 2016 the Southport Sharks are the only stand alone community club in the NEAFL representing the greater Gold Coast region and beyond.
-The competition has been condensed in terms of teams in South East Queensland, which will see seven teams reduced down to three teams with a list of 35 players plus 12 under 20 rookies.
-There will be no underpinning Reserve grade, so the players who don’t make the NEAFL side on a weekly basis and are fit and able, will be distributed back to the underpinning QAFL state league competition consisting of Labrador, Surfers Paradise Broadbeach & Palm Beach Currumbin.
+In 2017 the Southport Sharks are the only stand alone community club in the NEAFL representing the greater Gold Coast region and beyond.
+There is currently no underpinning Reserve grade, so the players who don’t make the NEAFL side on a weekly basis and are fit and able, will be distributed back to the underpinning QAFL state league competition consisting of Labrador, Surfers Paradise, Broadbeach & Palm Beach Currumbin.
 This makes Sharks a valuable talent pathway for all aspiring Gold Coast AFL players who wish to test themselves at the highest level of semi-professional AFL football.

 Today Southport Sharks hosts up to 20,000 visitors a week, and has over 55,000 members.
 The club has definitely become a true community facility for people of all ages.